idomizrachi/glucose/README.md

 # glucose
 ## Overview
-Glucose is a set of syntactic sugar methods for AutoLayout.
+glucose is a set of syntactic sugar methods for AutoLayout.

 The following code sample:
 ```Objective-C